Scottish National Gallery

-The Scottish National Gallery (formerly the National Gallery of Scotland) is the national art gallery of Scotland.
+The National (formerly the Scottish National Gallery) is the national art gallery of Scotland.
 It is located on The Mound in central Edinburgh, close to Princes Street.
 The building was designed in a neoclassical style by William Henry Playfair, and first opened to the public in 1859.

 The gallery houses Scotland's national collection of fine art, spanning Scottish and international art from the beginning of the Renaissance up to the start of the 20th century.

-The Scottish National Gallery is run by National Galleries of Scotland, a public body that also owns the Scottish National Gallery of Modern Art and the Scottish National Portrait Gallery.
-Because of its architectural similarity, the Scottish National Gallery is frequently confused by visitors with the neighbouring Royal Scottish Academy Building (RSA), a separate institution which works closely with the Scottish National Gallery.
+The National is run by National Galleries Scotland, a public body that also owns the Scottish National Gallery of Modern Art and the Scottish National Portrait Gallery.
+Because of its architectural similarity, the National is frequently confused by visitors with the neighbouring Royal Scottish Academy Building (RSA), a separate institution which works closely with the National.

 History

 The origins of Scotland's national collection lie with the Royal Institution for the Encouragement of the Fine Arts in Scotland, founded in 1819.
 It began to acquire paintings, and in 1828 the Royal Institution building opened on The Mound.
 In 1826, the Scottish Academy was founded by a group of artists who, dissatisfied with its policies, seceded from the Royal Institution, and in 1838 it became the Royal Scottish Academy (RSA).
 A key aim of the RSA was the founding of a national collection.
 It began to build up a collection and from 1835 rented exhibition space within the Royal Institution building.

 In the 1840s, plans were put in place for a new building to house the RSA.
 The noted Scottish architect William Henry Playfair was commissioned to prepare designs, and on 30 August 1850, Prince Albert laid the foundation stone.
 The building was originally divided along the middle, with the east half housing the exhibition galleries of the RSA, and the western half containing the new National Gallery of Scotland, formed from the collection of the Royal Institution.
 In 1912 the RSA moved into the Royal Institution building, which remains known as the Royal Scottish Academy Building.
 When it re-opened, the gallery concentrated on building its permanent collection of Scottish and European art for the nation of Scotland.

-In the early 21st century, the National Galleries launched the Playfair Project, a scheme to create a new basement entrance to the National Gallery in Princes Street Gardens and an underground connecting space, called the Weston Link, between the Gallery and the renovated Royal Scottish Academy building.
+In the early 21st century, the National Galleries launched the Playfair Project, a scheme to create a new basement entrance to the National Gallery in Princes Street Gardens and an underground connecting space, called the Weston Link, between the gallery and the renovated Royal Scottish Academy building.
 The new underground space opened in 2004.

 In 2012, the gallery's umbrella organisation, National Galleries of Scotland, underwent a rebranding exercise, and National Gallery of Scotland was renamed the Scottish National Gallery.

+In 2023, the organisation was rebranded once more, and adopted the shorter name National Galleries Scotland.
+Each of its galleries was also rebranded and the Scottish National Gallery is now billed as National Galleries Scotland: National.